Kunena/Kunena-Forum/README.md

 ## TRANSLATIONS

-Kunena is on Transifex - Help us to translate : https://app.transifex.com/Kunena-Forum/kunena-forum-6-x
+Kunena is on Crowdin - Help us to translate : https://crowdin.com/project/kunena-forum

 ## INSTALLATION